 In children, the symptoms often include Parkinson disease?like features such as:

 - Slow movements

 How is Huntington disease diagnosed?

-Because many of these symptoms can be caused by other diseases, a detailed physical and neurological examination is usually needed.
+Because many of these symptoms can be caused by other diseases, a detailed physical and neurological exam is usually needed.
 Not surprisingly, a family history of the disorder is often the biggest clue that you may have Huntington disease.

-Special blood tests can help your health care provider determine your likelihood of developing Huntington disease.
+Special blood tests can help your healthcare provider determine your likelihood of developing Huntington disease.
 A computed tomography (CT) scan of the head can evaluate the scope and scale of brain cell damage and loss of brain tissue.
 A magnetic resonance imaging (MRI) scan or a positron emission tomography (PET) scan may also be used.